New Mexico League of Women Voters advocates for Equal Rights Amendment

 However, a statement from the Department of Justice issued after Virginia’s ratification of the ERA, says despite the 38th ratification, “Congress may not revive a proposed amendment after a deadline for its ratification has expired.
 Should Congress wish to propose the amendment anew, it may do so through the same procedures required to propose an amendment in the first instance.”

-The League of Women Voters says they are aware of the new challenges brought to light surround the Equal Rights Amendment, but will continue to fight for equal rights for women.
+The League of Women Voters says they are aware of the new challenges brought to light surrounding the Equal Rights Amendment but will continue to fight for equal rights for women.

 You can learn more about their efforts by attending a showing of and ERA focused documentary “Equal Means Equal” at the Guild Cinema off Central Ave. and Tulane on January 26th at 1:00 P.M.
 Tickets are $10.